wallarm/product-documentation/include/integrations/integration-not-working.md

 If the percentage of unsuccessful requests reaches 60% in 12 hours, the integration is automatically disabled.
 If you receive system notifications, you will get message about automatically disabled integration.

-You can identify incorrectness of integration parameters by **testing** the integration.
-The appropriate button is available in the integration setup window.
-If the test request failed, Wallarm Console would display the appropriate message.

 <!-- ## Demo videos

 <div class="video-wrapper">